kyometori/djsmusic/README.md

 ```

 #### properties
-- `client` : the client that instantiated this
+* `client` : the client that instantiated this

 #### methods
-- `has(Snowflake id)` : if we have connection of the guild of given id in our data
+* `has(Snowflake id)` : if we have connection of the guild of given id in our data
-- `get(Snowflake id)` : get the GuildMusicManager object that handle the guild of given id
+* `get(Snowflake id)` : get the GuildMusicManager object that handle the guild of given id
-- `join({ VoiceChannel channel, Boolean setMute, Boolean setDeaf })` : join the given voice channel and self mute or deaf if given.
+* `join({ VoiceChannel channel, Boolean setMute, Boolean setDeaf })` : join the given voice channel and self mute or deaf if given.
+Returns a `Promise<GuildMusicManager>` which is the manager of joined guild.
-- `leave(Snowflake id)` : leave the guild of given id.
+* `leave(Snowflake id)` : leave the guild of given id.

 #### events
-- `join` : Emit after your client joined a channel.
+* `join` : Emit after your client joined a channel.
-  - Params: `Guild guild` the guild of joined channel.
+  * Params: `Guild guild` the guild of joined channel.
-- `leave` : Emit after your client left a channel.
+* `leave` : Emit after your client left a channel.
-  - Params: `Guild guild` the guild of left channel.
+  * Params: `Guild guild` the guild of left channel.

 ### GuildMusicManager
 #### constructor